sculptor body

 About the brand

-You might think Timemore has been around for ages, but it is just shy of three years ago that I reviewed the Timemore C2.
+You might think Timemore has been around for ages, but it is just shy of five years ago that I reviewed the Timemore C2.

 I remember that distinctly because it was one of the first reviews over on my YouTube channel.